Start with an outline template designed to become a real manuscript

 Once the project becomes real, the outline needs to stay connected to drafting, revision, review, and export.
 That is what turns a useful template into a usable manuscript workflow.

-Gixo Books is designed around that next step.
+Gixo Folio is designed around that next step.

 Frequently Asked Questions